 Yard Waste is collected every Monday throughout the City, except for weeks with a Monday holiday.
 During those weeks, yard waste is collected on Tuesday.
 Pick up returns to its normal schedule the following week.
 Yard Waste is picked up year-round.

 Refuse may be placed in trash cans or plastic bags.
-Trash cans may be plastic or metal, must be water tight with two handles and a lid, and be no larger than 35 gallon capacity.
-Household containers that are not acceptable and are set out at curb may be taken by Rumpke along with normal trash.
+Trash cans may be plastic or metal, must be water tight with two handles and a lid, and be no larger than 35-gallon capacity.
+Household containers, such as small kitchen cans, buckets, or baskets are not acceptable and if set out at curb may be taken by Rumpke along with normal trash.
 Each container must weigh less than 50 lbs when full.
 There is no limit on the number of containers allowed per household.

 Recycling should be placed in the red containers provided by Rumpke.
 Each household is provided two recycling containers at no cost.
 Paper products should be placed in one bin and covered to prevent them from blowing around.
 Paper bags and personal recycling bins are also acceptable.
 To request replacement bins contact the Public Service Dept, 901-6740 or email email@example.com.
 You may also use the "Service Request" link provided on the City's website.
 Before recycling an item try re-using it.
 Click here for some ideas.

 Yard Waste should be placed in biodegradable paper bags or unlined trash cans.
-Twigs or branches up to 2 inches in diameter should be cut into 4 foot lengths and bound together with a biodegradable material such as string or twine.
+Twigs or branches up to 2 inches in diameter should be cut into four-foot lengths and bound together with a biodegradable material such as string or twine.

 Items Collected & Proper Disposal